CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-28-ruby-and-the-japanese-language.markdown

 As programmers and as citizens of a diverse world, it's up to us to **respect** language in general, whether programming or spoken.
 It should come as no surprise that programming and spoken languages are so similar, _as one is used to express_ the other.

 >-> **どうもありがとうございました。** (Dōmo arigatōgozaimashita!)<-

-Check-out this awesome blog post, titled [Learning Japanese the Rubyist Way](http://blog.new-bamboo.co.uk/2010/12/17/learning-japanese-the-rubyist-way) for more info.

 CJL